Heat loss

 Next-step route

-When an approved heat pump partner route is available, this button will pass through /go/ with clear disclosure.
+When an approved partner route is available, this button will pass through /go/ with clear disclosure.
 Until then, it shows route status only.

 SavingEnergy.com may earn affiliate or referral income if you choose to continue through an approved tracked partner route.
 SavingEnergy.com is not an installer, supplier, surveyor, finance adviser or quote-comparison company.

-No. Some homes may need emitter changes, but this depends on the design and room-by-room heat demand.
+No. Some homes may need radiator or emitter changes, but this depends on heat loss, design temperature and the existing system.